2 Chronicles 21:1-23:21 ~ Romans 11:13-36 ~ Psalm 22:1-18 ~ Proverbs 20:7

 YouTube: Our Psalm 22 readings today reminded me of Chris and Conrad's song called "Lead me to the Cross."
 Here is an incredible live version of this song:

 Have you been led to the Cross?
-Click here to be led!
+Click here and be led!

 Please join us in memorizing and meditating on a verse of Scripture today: "The righteous lead blameless lives; blessed are their children after them."
 Proverbs 20:7 TNIV